 The Wadi Rum Ultra is a multi-day ultra-marathon, run over 5 days in Southern Jordan in October each year.

-Competitors will arrive in Amman on October 7th, where they will be met and transported by the race organisers to camp at stage 1.
-The course takes participants through historic sites, into dramatic Wadis and over magnificent sand dunes covering a total distance of 162.5 miles (260km) – that’s just over 6 marathons in 5 days.
+Competitors will arrive in Amman on Saturday October 6th, where they will be met and transported by the race organisers to a hotel in Amman for the night.
+After briefings and kit checks on Sunday morning everyone is transported to camp at stage 1.
+The course takes participants through historic sites, into dramatic Wadis and over magnificent sand dunes covering a total distance of 156.25 miles (250km).
 The WRU is one of the longest multi day footraces in the world.
-When combined with 90 degree heat and a backpack, you have one of the world’s toughest footraces.

 Wadi Rum’s nickname is ‘the valley of the moon’ and you will see why.
 Its landscape will truly blow you away, as will the challenge.
 As locations go, this place is unrivalled.